Refurb

 What it does and how it helps you

 The EPC Upgrade Calculator helps UK property owners and landlords calculate the cost to improve their Energy Performance Certificate (EPC) rating.
 Plan upgrades to meet MEES regulations, reduce energy bills, and increase property value.
-Select from a range of energy efficiency measures and see projected costs, SAP improvements, and payback periods.

 SAP point improvements for each upgrade measure